Jaws 3-D: Development and writing

 As with the first two films in the series, many people were involved in writing the film.
 Richard Matheson, who had written the script for Steven Spielberg's 1971 television film Duel, says that he wrote a "very interesting" outline, although the story is credited to "some other writer".
-Universal forced Matheson to include Brody's two sons, which the writer "thought was dumb".
+Universal forced Matheson to include Martin Brody's two sons Michael (Dennis Quaid) and Sean (John Putch), which the writer "thought was dumb".
 They also wanted it to be the same shark that was electrocuted in Jaws 2.
 Matheson was also requested to write a role specifically for Mickey Rooney, saying that "when Mickey Rooney turned out not to be available, the whole part was pointless".
 The writer was unhappy with the finished film.

 I'm a good storyteller and I wrote a good outline and a good script.
 And if they had done it right and if it had been directed by somebody who knew how to direct, I think it would have been an excellent movie.
 Jaws 3-D was the only thing Joe Alves ever directed; the man is a very skilled production designer, but as a director, no. And the so-called 3D just made the film look murky – it had no effect whatsoever.
 It was a waste of time.

 Guerdon Trueblood is credited for the story; a reviewer for the website SciFilm says that the screenplay was based upon Trueblood's story about a white shark swimming upstream and becoming trapped in a lake.
-Carl Gottlieb, who had also revised the screenplays for the first two Jaws films, was credited for the script alongside Richard Matheson.
+Carl Gottlieb, who had also revised the screenplays for the first two Jaws films, was credited for the script alongside Matheson.
 Matheson has reported in interviews that the screenplay was revised by script doctors.
 Alves said in an interview in June 2020 that approximately 20 minutes of footage were cut from the final film due to Landsburg's insistence.

+The character of Calvin Bouchard (played by Louis Gossett Jr.) was originally intended to be the shark's final victim though the producers enjoyed his performance so much the script was rewritten for him to survive.